mnwsth/expire-files/README.md

 ## Features

 - **Menu Bar App**: Runs discreetly in your menu bar for easy access.
+- **Monitor Multiple Folders**: Add any folder you want to monitor, not just Downloads.
+- **Persistent Folder List**: Your list of monitored folders is saved and will be remembered the next time you open the app.
 - **Automatic File Monitoring**: Monitors user-specified folders for new files.
 - **Custom Expiration Dates**: Right-click on a file in the list to set or remove an expiration date.
 - **Smart Notifications**: Get notified when files are about to expire or have expired.
+- **Clickable Notifications**: Click on a notification to reveal the relevant file in Finder.
 - **Visual Cues**: Expired files are highlighted in red.
 - **Sorted View**: Files are automatically sorted by their expiration date.
+- **Detailed File List**: See the exact expiration date and time for each file.
+Files without expiration dates are also listed, making it easy to set one.
+- **Background Operation**: The app runs in the background and checks for expiring files every hour.
 - **Native macOS Integration**: Uses extended attributes to store metadata.

 ## How It Works